-Waivers from the college meal plan are rarely granted because the college has a variety of housing options available.
-Students with legitimate medical problems, documented by a physician's letter, should first consult with the dining services director to determine if needs can be met.
-If such arrangements cannot be made, the director of housing operations will discuss apartment living possibilities.
+Waivers from the college meal plan are rarely granted because the College has a variety of housing options available.
+Students with legitimate medical problems, documented by a physician's letter, should first consult with the dining services director to determine if their needs can be met.
+If such arrangements cannot be made, the assistant director of residence life will discuss apartment living possibilities.
 Requests for special meal plan consideration should be made to the dining services director as early as possible.
 Any waivers granted are for one semester only.